 Brad has extensive experience in matters involving Aboriginal, constitutional, regulatory and environmental law in British Columbia, Yukon, Northwest Territories and Nunavut.
 He advises and represents resource companies, project proponents, business organizations and governments in relation to negotiations and litigation concerning Aboriginal rights, claims and treaties.
 Brad has extensive experience relating to major resource project approvals, including regulatory processes, environmental assessments, impact and benefits agreements, judicial review proceedings and injunctions.
 Brad was called to the Bars of British Columbia in 1981, Northwest Territories in 1998, Nunavut in 1999, Yukon Territory in 2006 and was appointed Queen’s Counsel in 2002.
-He taught a course in natural resources law at the UBC Law School in 2010 and 2011, and is currently teaching a course in oil & gas law.
+He also teaches a course at the University of British Columbia Law School – Natural Resources Law (2010, 2011, 2017 to 2019) and Oil and Gas Law (2013 to 2016).